Skip to content

 Zero Runtime Dependencies

 Property Validator has zero runtime dependencies.
 The npm install step only installs development tools (TypeScript compiler, test runner).
 The tool itself uses only Node.js built-in modules.
-The npm link command creates a global symlink so you can use the propval command from anywhere.

 Quick Example

-Basic Validation
+Basic Validation (Named Imports)

 typescript

-import { v, validate } from 'property-validator';
+import { object, string, number, validate } from '@tuulbelt/property-validator';

-// Define a schema
+// Define a schema with built-in validators

 });